 Children and adults will have numerous opportunities to use the planning format before delivering their Act of Worship.
-Adults that plan for their Monday Act of Worship must complete and hand these in to the RE SLT.
+All plans for whole school celebrations to be completed and given to the RE SLT.

 Other plans, created by children, are to be kept in by the teacher and placed in their own Collective Worship folder.